Hendrix-CS/csci151/labs/sortimator.md

 not use the `set` element of the list.
 Instead, we call our own `set` method, which takes the list to be set, the index that will be set, and the element to set in the index location.
 This roundabout method is used to assist with the animation.

-You will need to use this method in all of your implementations.
+{% include important.html content="You will need to use this
+roundabout `set` method in all of your implementations." %}

 Next, since we have an `ArrayList` of generic elements, we need to call the `compareTo` method.
 This will return an integer, equal to 0 if the